SofaComplianceRobotics/docs-support/blog/2025-06-emio-labs-release-v25.06.md

 ## Highlights

-You can now download emio-labs for MacOS !
+You can now download Emio Labs for MacOS !

 ## Other changes
 - The labs have been renamed, removing the numbering to let you organize the labs as you want